doorfortyfour/DataboxDocumentation/docs/DataboxDataSchemes.md

 # Databox Data Schemes
 A Databox scheme is like a template for your data.
 This feature allows you to build a data structure containing multiple different value types which can then be added to your databox object.
-This is great if you want to create multiple entries like enemies were all have the same value types like: name, description, health, strength etc. So instead of adding each value separately you can create a data scheme first.
+This is great if you want to create multiple entries like enemies where all have the same value types like: name, description, health, strength etc. So instead of adding each value separately you can create a data scheme first.
 Then you only have to add the scheme for each new enemy you want to add.

 ## Create a Databox data scheme